 - His mission is to save lives and encourage everyone he meets, especially young people.

-- He absolutely loves the ocean, teaching swimming and saving lives.
-These remarkable skills are admirable.
+- Furthermore, he absolutely loves the ocean, teaching swimming and saving lives.
+These are remarkable and admirable skills.

-- People from all over the country and abroad enjoyed crops from his property, such as Graham mangoes, sugar cane and juice, coconuts, bananas, avocados, egg fruit, and all types of vegetables.
+- People from all over the country and abroad enjoyed crops from his property.
+He had Graham mangoes, sugar cane and juice.
+There were also coconuts, bananas, avocados, egg fruit, and all types of vegetables.

 Tracking Hector’s Journey | Reconnecting with Friends